 You can see our guide to the two best vertical training programs here.
 The vertical jump program that is considered to be number one is Vert Shock.

-Personally, I completed this jump program and increased my vertical by 11 inches.
-Vert Shock will help you improve your jumping technique and will help you train your fast twitch muscles so you can achieve your maximum vertical jump.
+I completed this jump program and increased my vertical by 11 inches.
+Vert Shock will help you improve your jumping technique and will help you train your fast twitch muscles to achieve your maximum vertical jump.

-Hopefully, this answered the question so many players have about how to jump higher off two feet.
+Hopefully, this answered the question so many players have about how to jump higher in basketball off two feet.